top of page

 "Southern Sunshine Coast Public Transport Strategy"

-After over a year of silence, the Queensland State Government this week released its "Southern Sunshine Coast Public Transport Strategy".
-This is based on the draft strategy that was put out for public consultation early in 2022.
+After over a year of silence, the Queensland State Government released its "Southern Sunshine Coast Public Transport Strategy" in June 2033, This is based on the draft strategy that was put out for public consultation early in 2022.

 So what does it really say?
 Have they listened?
 And is it really any different to what the Sunshine Coast Regional Council (SCRC) put out in their Options Analysis in 2021 which favoured light rail and high rise along our coastal corridor?
 Have we advanced at all since 2021?